SAP to rely on strategy of continuity, new co-CEO tells broadcaster

-FRANKFURT (Reuters) - Christian Klein, SAP’s (SAPG.DE) new co-chief executive, told Germany’s’ n-tv television that the software and cloud computing giant will rely on a strategy of continuity following the departure of Bill McDermott.
+FRANKFURT, Oct 11 (Reuters) - Christian Klein, SAP’s new co-chief executive, told Germany’s’ n-tv television that the software and cloud computing giant will rely on a strategy of continuity following the departure of Bill McDermott.

 Bill McDermott stood down on Friday after a decade building up SAP as the world’s leading enterprise software company, handing the task of completing its transition to cloud computing to new co-CEOs Jennifer Morgan and Klein.